eiymba/ARCadia/README.md

 `Arcadia` displays smooth arcs around your character in the middle of the screen to inform you about the `health` and `power` (`mana`, `rage`, ...) of you, your pet, and your target.
 In addition, it shows casts, combo points, holy power, soul shards, and a couple of other things.
 It discretely fades when you are out of combat and at full health/power.

+## Why Arcadia?

+`Arcadia` is a fork of the popular `ArcHUD3` addon by `nyyr`.
+The project had become stale despite its popularity.
+Unfortunately, it was difficult to contact the original author and ask for permission to transfer ownership of the project and use of its name.

+WoW addon development typically followed a paradigm that is outdated in comparison to moden software development practices.
+This project restructures the codebase to be more maintainable and extensible.
+Happy days! 🎉
 ## Further Links

 * [Changelog](./CHANGELOG.md)